Asia deals slide in Q1, hit by deteriorating business outlook - NewsBreak

 The city slid from being the world’s No.2 IPO market behind the Nasdaq to eighth this quarter from a year earlier.

-South Korea's $11 billion listing of battery maker LG Energy Solution (373220.KS) in January made Seoul the world's top listing venue in the first quarter. read more
+South Korea’s $11 billion listing of battery maker LG Energy Solution in January made Seoul the world’s top listing venue in the first quarter.

 Some bankers said China could see an improvement.